Jai0212/secure-auth-ai/README.md

 if (signUpResponse.success) {
     const updateResponse = await updateUserDetailsSAA(SECURE_AUTH_AI_TABLE_KEY, "email", "placeholder@example.com", {"phone_number": "+199999999"});

-    console.log(updateResponse.message)
+    console.log(updateResponse.message);

     const detailsResponse = await getUserDetailsSAA(SECURE_AUTH_AI_TABLE_KEY, "email", "placeholder@example.com");

-    console.log(detailsResponse.value)
+    console.log(detailsResponse.value);
 }
 ```

-Everytime the function `logInSAA` is called, using the AI model and anomaly detection, it is checked whether the login attempt is safe or not.
-If it is not safe, you are required to call `verifyMfaSSA` to do the MFA.
+Everytime the function `logInSAA()` is called, using the AI model and anomaly detection, it is checked whether the login attempt is safe or not.
+If it is not safe, you are required to call `verifyMfaSSA()` to do the MFA.

 **NOTE**: Initally it can take about a minute to get a response as the backend needs to load up.